Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Optimal Results

-We prove Theorem \ref{submain p} in two steps.
-In the first step, we construct a map which \emph{only rotates}.
+As a first step we construct a map which \emph{only rotates}.
 This map will have the correct spiraling rate but the distortion of the map will not belong to the desired space.
 To overcome this barrier we compose it with a radial stretching map, which gives us better control over distortion.\\ \\ Given an arbitrary annulus $A=B(0,R)\setminus B(0,r)$ let us define the corresponding rotation map as

 Here $0<r<R$, and $\alpha \in\R$.
 It is clear that $\phi_{A}:\C\to\C$ is bilipschitz, hence quasiconformal (its quasiconformality constant depends only on $\alpha$), and moreover it is conformal outside the annulus $A$.
 Moreover, $|\phi_A(te^{i\theta})|=t$ for each $t>0$ and $\theta\in\R$.
 This means that $\phi_A$ leaves fixed all circles centered at $0$.
 It is easy to check that the jacobian determinant $J(z, \phi_A)=1$ for each $z$. \\ \\ Next, let us consider sequence $\{r_n\}$ such that $0<r_{n+1}<\frac{r_n}{2e}$ and $r_1<\frac{1}{e}$.
 Also, let $R_n=e r_n$, which ensures that $2r_{n+1}<R_{n+1}<\frac{r_n}2$.
 Let us now construct disjoint annuli $A_n=B(0,R_n)\setminus B(0,r_n)$, and set $\{f_n\}_n$ to be a sequence of maps, constructed in an iterative way as follows.
 For $n=1$, we set